chrisseaton/chrisseaton.github.io/truffleruby/low-overhead-polling/index.md

 copyright: Copyright © 2018 Chris Seaton.
 ---

-A few weeks ago, [Takashi Kokubun](https://twitter.com/k0kubun), one of the people working on the new JITs being developed for Ruby, asked me about how TruffleRuby was able to detect if optimised code that is already running was no longer valid without any branching.
+A few weeks ago, [Takashi Kokubun](https://twitter.com/k0kubun), one of the people working on the new just-in-time compilers being developed for Ruby, asked me about how [TruffleRuby](http://github.com/oracle/truffleruby) was able to detect if optimised code that is already running was no longer valid without any branching.

 <a href="https://twitter.com/k0kubun/status/992415679188951043"><img src="tweet.png"></a>

-This blog post explains what he is asking about, how Ruby implementations currently solve the problem, the technique TruffleRuby uses to solve the problem, how it could be implemented in MRI's new JITs, and why it's important for Ruby optimisation in general.
+This blog post explains what he is asking about, how Ruby implementations currently solve the problem, the technique TruffleRuby uses to solve the problem, how it could be implemented in MRI's new just-in-time compilers, and why it's important for Ruby optimisation in general.

 ## Guarding